 About Tori Knox-Rice, PhD

 Dr. Tori Knox-Rice is a Licensed Psychologist who joined the psychosocial team at CBCI in January 2020.
-As an active member of our psychosocial team, Tori offers psychological support to patients and their families in both inpatient and outpatient settings.
+As an active member of our psychosocial team, Tori offers psychological support to patients and their families in both inpatient and outpatient settings, and sees patients for individual outpatient counseling services on an as-needed basis.
 She is able to evaluate pre/post-transplant cognitive functioning and deliver recommendations for maximizing functioning and quality-of-life.
-Tori sees patients for individual outpatient counseling services on an as-needed basis.

 - BA in Psychology, minor in Gerontology, Quinnipiac University